Locality: Missoula, Montana (USA)

 - Created a List of Expiring Affordable Properties (Policy Action Area 4): The city’s Housing & Community Development department created and continues to maintain a list of affordable rental properties facing subsidy expiration.
 In addition, the department has begun to work with community partners to strategize on how to preserve them.

-Other goals and recommendations with at least some degree of progress are shown here.
+Other goals and recommendations with at least some degree of progress are available on the city’s Place to Call Home website.

 Coverage of four policy pillars